Engin-Boot/capture-behavior-of-a-visit-counter-aditiambadkar/needs-facilities.md

 Scenario: Report visitor trends during a week of operation

-  Given foot fall counter sensor is located at patient entrance door and daily patient count records in calander synced report generation application which prepares daily bar graph for a week
+  Given foot fall counter sensor is located at patient entrance door and daily patient count records in calendar synced report generation application which prepares daily bar graph for a week
   When patient steps on foot fall sensor at patient